 + Website might take some time to load for the first time.

-Data-driven methods have shown great potential in solving challenging manipulation tasks, however, their application in the domain of deformable objects has been constrained, in part, by the lack of data.
-To address this, we propose PokeFlex, a dataset featuring real-world paired and annotated multimodal data that includes 3D textured meshes, point clouds, RGB images, and depth maps.
-Such data can be leveraged for several downstream tasks such as online 3D mesh reconstruction and it can potentially enable underexplored applications such as the real-world deployment of traditional control methods based on mesh simulations.
+Data-driven methods have shown great potential in solving challenging manipulation tasks; however, their application in the domain of deformable objects has been constrained, in part, by the lack of data.
+To address this lack, we propose PokeFlex, a dataset featuring real-world multimodal data that is paired and annotated.
+The modalities include 3D textured meshes, point clouds, RGB images, and depth maps.
+Such data can be leveraged for several downstream tasks, such as online 3D mesh reconstruction, and it can potentially enable underexplored applications such as the real-world deployment of traditional control methods based on mesh simulations.
 To deal with the challenges posed by real-world 3D mesh reconstruction, we leverage a professional volumetric capture system that allows complete 360° reconstruction.
 PokeFlex consists of 18 deformable objects with varying stiffness and shapes.
 Deformations are generated by dropping objects onto a flat surface or by poking the objects with a robot arm.
-Interaction forces and torques are also reported for the latter case.
-Using different data modalities, we demonstrated a use case for the PokeFlex dataset in online 3D mesh reconstruction.
+Interaction wrenches and contact locations are also reported for the latter case.
+Using different data modalities, we demonstrated a use case for our dataset training models that, given the novelty of the multimodal nature of Pokeflex, constitute the state-of-the-art in multi-object online template-based mesh reconstruction from multimodal data, to the best of our knowledge.

 Top: Mesh reconstructions of foam dice for a poking sequence shown in every third frame.